 Bitcoin and other Bitcoin-protocol blockchains use an ECDSA (elliptic curve digital signature algorithm) called secp256k1.
 Just like other digital signature schemes, secp256k1 has known quantum vulnerabilities, such as the one resulting from Shor’s algorithm.
 More specifically, it is widely understood that sufficiently powerful quantum computers could easily crack the cryptographic methods protecting Bitcoin and many other blockchain-based digital assets.

-In anticipation of the iminent invention of quantum computers, researchers are developing quantum-resistant cryptographic techniques.
+In anticipation of the imminent invention of quantum computers, researchers are developing quantum-resistant cryptographic techniques.

 For instance, the National Institute for Standards and Technology (NIST), an agency of the US Department of Commerce, recently started a research initiative called Post-Quantum Cryptography.
 In short, this project is researching cryptographic hash functions and digital signature schemes that are secure against theoretically ultra-powerful quantum computers.